 Cabinet Redooring/Refronting: This is a 1 to 2 Day Process

 Redooring or Refronting are terms used in our industry when only the doors and drawer fronts are being replaced on a cabinet.
 If the cabinet boxes are still in good shape this is an environmentally and budget friendly option, as less material ends up in a landfill, and a cost effective alternative to refacing or total cabinet replacement.

 1. Remove old doors and drawer fronts and haul away.

-3. Install custom color matched doors in the same wood species.
+3. Install custom made color matched doors in the same wood species.
 50+ Door Styles.
 RTF doors in solid colors are also offered.